sjpierce/Pierce.AEA2024/README.md

   - `apa.csl`: This is a citation style language file for the Publication Manual of the American Psychological Association, 7th edition.
 It is used by Quarto to format references.
+  - `apa-numeric-superscript.csl`: This is a citation style language file for the Publication Manual of the American Psychological Association, 7th ed. that has been adapted to use numeric superscripts for in-text citations and put the reference list in the order the citations were used.
+It is used by Quarto to format reference sections.
+  - `apa-numeric-superscript-brackets.csl`: This is a citation style language file for the Publication Manual of the American Psychological Association, 7th ed. that has been adapted to use numeric superscripts in square brackets for in-text citations and put the reference list in the order the citations were used.
+It is used by Quarto to format reference sections.
   - `CSTAT_theme.css`: This is custom style sheet file to provide color scheme, fonts, etc. for my slides.
   - `Pierce.AEA2024.Rproj`: This is an RStudio project file.
 It contains